Marsha P. Johnson, a black transgender woman, was a central figure in the gay liberation movement

 She is remembered as one of the most significant activists for transgender rights, although the term "transgender" wasn't commonly used during her lifetime.
 Johnson identified as a "transvestite," gay and a drag queen, and used she/her pronouns.

-"She was the ultimate survivor," said Elle Hearns, a transgender rights activist who created an institute bearing Johnson's name.
+"She was the ultimate survivor," said Elle Hearns, a human rights activist who created an institute bearing Johnson's name.

 "I don't think Marsha has left anything behind besides the permission for us all to be free."